 Length of a raincoat can be a sensitive topic because when too short it will not cover enough of your body to go through pouring rain and if too long it can restrict your movements too much especially when riding a bike or doing chores in the garden.
 Good decision would be to look for a design which is longer at the back than front.
 This way the coverage is maximized without interrupting too much with your freedom of movement.

 The right fit cannot be overrated.
 When trying on a raincoat always have in mind that you may want to wear some layers underneath for warmth.
 Make sure the sleeves are at the right length.
 Raise your hands in front of you and see if the wrists aren’t too exposed.
 See if the sleeves still look good when buckled up.
 Try to touch your shoulder with the opposite hand, this way you will check if the shoulder area isn’t too tight.
+Perfect raincoat needs to be a perfect fit for you.

 Enjoy the rain

-If after all these considerations you still like the coat you have picked – congratulations, you’ve just found your dream raincoat!
+If after all these considerations you still like the coat you have picked – congratulations, you’ve just found your perfect raincoat!
 Then go explore the colors a brand has to offer and choose according to your own wardrobe and personality.
 And one bonus tip – check if you can wash it, because having to take it to dry clean or even not being able to wash it at all may also be a disadvantage.
 That’s it from us, have a beautiful day no matter the weather.

 Some of our designs you may want to check out: